 Damages can also be described as “economic” or “non-economic.”
 Economic damages such as current and future surgery bills or lost wages are easily calculated.
 Non-economic damages such as the victim’s pain and suffering cannot be clearly calculated.

 Settlements and Verdicts in Wrist, Finger, and Hand Injury Cases

 Remember that the following settlements and verdicts should not be interpreted as guaranteed results.
 Results are always subject to variation because they are impacted by so many unique factors specific to each individual case.
 With that in mind, below are some examples from around the country:

 - $2.25 million verdict awarded to a Pennsylvania plaintiff whose left hand was nearly amputated by an industrial machine.

-- $1.2 million verdict awarded to a 51-year-old New York woman whose dominant hand was permanently injured in a door-slam accident causing reflex sympathy dystrophy (RSD).
+- $1.2 million verdict to a 51-year-old New York woman whose dominant hand was permanently injured in a door-slam accident causing reflex sympathy dystrophy (RSD).